UWinnipeg Fast Facts

 Within the Collegiate, the Model School educates between 30 and 40 inner city students annually who receive individualized work plans and financial and academic supports to ensure their success.

-The primary goal of UWinnipeg' s Professional, Applied and Continuing Education (PACE) area is to offer programming that reflects the needs of the community.
-PACE offers a wide range of full- and part-time courses, programs, certificates, and diplomas in the areas of management, public relations, marketing, education, police preparation and customized training.
-Many diplomas allow students to ladder into UWinnpeg's degree programs.
-PACE has 218 full time students (73 are international) and approximately 2,500 part time students attending classes annually.
+The primary goal of UWinnipeg' s Professional, Applied and Continuing Education (PACE) area is to offer programming that reflects the needs of industry and prepare graduates for high-growth careers.
+PACE offers a wide range of full and part-time courses, programs, certificates, and diplomas in the areas of management, project management, human resources, finance, public relations, marketing, gaming, IT Security, education, and customized training.
+For non-traditional learners, PACE provides a way to gain entrance into a UWinnpeg degree program.
+For those that already possess a degree, transfer credits can be applied to a PACE program, which can add a finishing credential to your degree.
+Approximately 2,650 students take PACE classes annually (150 full time, 2,500 part time).

 Each year the University distributes just under $2 million dollars to new and returning students.
 Entrance scholarships range in value from $100 - $24,000 each.
 The University of Winnipeg guarantees scholarships to students with an entrance average of 80 per cent or higher.
 Nearly one-half of all entrants receive an award.